Jeffro80/Student_Data_Manipulator/README.md

 ### Contents

-Contents will depend on what the user needs updating, but at a minimum must include the Student ID for each student.
+Contents will depend on what the user needs updating, but at a minimum must include the Enrolment ID or Student ID for each student, depending on the function that is to be performed on the data.

 ### Structure

-CSV file with Student ID and any other columns the data contains.
+CSV file with Student ID or Enrolment ID and any other columns the data contains.

 ### Source